-ATV Trail Status
+ATV Trail Report

 Springtime also brings periods of very high fire danger.
-ATV/UTV activity, and increased recreational use in general, increases risk of wildfire.
+ATV/UTV activity and increased recreational use in general, increases risk of wildfire.
 Some of the largest and most devastating wildfires in Wisconsin have occurred during mid May.

 The Washburn County Code of Ordinances creates closure of ATV trails through the first Friday before Memorial Weekend.
 This same ordinance does grant our department the ability to open trails early if conditions permit.

 We are monitoring trail conditions and fire danger daily to determine if/when we can allow for an early opener.
-One rule of thumb that we, and the public can use is the amount of new leaves and vegetation in the wooded areas.
+One rule of thumb that we, and the public, can use is the amount of new leaves and vegetation in the wooded areas.
 This “green up” is generally an indicator of lower fire danger and more stable soil conditions on our trails.

 We receive a lot of compliments on the quality of our trail systems here.
 One of the main reasons that our trails stay in good shape is our ability to close them during muddy and unstable conditions in the spring.